discourse-lab/eduseg_de/README.md

 ### Using the model
 The model accepts plain text (`.txt`) as input.
 The output will be `.txt`as well, segments are separated by newline.
-You can use the scripts provided in `\code` for finetuning and inference.
+You can use the script provided in `\code` for inference.
+Update the config section in the main() function before use!
+Please note: xlm-roberta has a maximum input length of 512 tokens.
+Longer documents will be cut after 512 tokens.
+Split long documents before use or add a slinding window to process long documents.

 ### Citing
 If you use this model, please cite our paper: